Ganeshgit123/delmonAdmin/README.md

-# delmonAngular
+# Delmon Admin

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+Angular application (currently targeting Angular 21) with standardized TypeScript, ESLint, and Prettier configuration.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
+The app will automatically reload on source changes.

 ## Code scaffolding